CtrlK

 Conciseness

 The content includes useful tables and structured information but is verbose in places — the 'When to Use This Skill' section with checkmarks, the comparison table between customize vs preset, and the Quick Reference table all add bulk that Claude doesn't need.
-The phase summaries table is reasonably efficient but the overall document could be significantly tightened.
+The phase summaries table is reasonably efficient but the overall document is longer than necessary.

 2 / 3